Operation Undertone: Breakthrough

 It was the last that was most apparent to the rank and file of the retreating Germans.
 Since speed was imperative, the men had to move by day as well as by night, virtually inviting attack from the air.
 Since almost everybody, including the troops of the motorized 17.
 SS Panzergrenadierdivision, had to use either the main east–west highway through the forest or the secondary road close behind the Siegfried Line, American fighter pilots had only to aim their bombs, their cannon, and their machine guns in the general direction of those roads to be assured of hitting some target.
 An acute gasoline shortage added to the German difficulties.
 Almost every foot of the two roads soon became clogged with abandoned, damaged, or wrecked vehicles, guns, and equipment.

 The destruction in the Pfaelzer Forest was in keeping with the pattern almost everywhere.
 So long a target of both artillery and aircraft, the drab towns and cities in and close to the Siegfried Line were a shambles.
 "It is difficult to describe the destruction," wrote the 45th Division commander, General Frederick.
-"Scarcely a man-made thing exists in our wake; it is even difficult to find buildings suitable for CP′s: this is the scorched earth."
+"Scarcely a man-made thing exists in our wake; it is even difficult to find buildings suitable for CP's: this is the scorched earth."
 In Zweibrücken, with the entire business district razed, only about 5,000 people of a normal population of 37,000 remained, and they were hiding in cellars and caves.
 Fires burned uncontrolled, neither water nor fire-fighting equipment available to quench them.
 No local government existed.
 Thousands of released slave laborers and German soldiers who had changed into civilian clothes complicated the issue for military government officials.
 In more than one city, particularly Homburg, looting and pillage were rampant.

-Running the gantlet of American fighter aircraft through the Pfaelzer Forest, the amorphous mass of retreating Germans faced still a fourth American threat—General Brooks's VI Corps, which had followed closely the German withdrawal from northeastern Alsace and on 19 March had begun to assault the Siegfried Line on either side of Wissembourg.
-There, General Petersen's XC Korps was charged with holding the fortifications and denying access to the flatlands along the Rhine.
+Running the gantlet of American fighter aircraft through the Pfaelzer Forest, the amorphous mass of retreating Germans faced still a fourth American threat—Brooks's VI Corps, which had followed closely the German withdrawal from northeastern Alsace and on 19 March had begun to assault the Siegfried Line on either side of Wissembourg.
+There, Petersen's XC Korps was charged with holding the fortifications and denying access to the flatlands along the Rhine.